MeDeep13/queuectl/README.md

 Start multiple workers: queuectl worker:start --count 3.
 Confirm each job is processed once (check DB processing/completed states and worker logs).

-D. Invalid commands fail gracefully
+### D. Invalid commands fail gracefully

 Enqueue a job with command: "invalidcmd".
 Worker should capture error, increment attempts, and schedule retry or move to DLQ.

-E. Persistence across restart
+### E. Persistence across restart

 Start worker, enqueue a job, stop workers (worker:stop), restart workers and verify pending job gets processed — jobs survive DB restart or app restart.

+### F. Clear database
+If there is already data or you want to start over, you can clean the database, I have dropDb.js for that
+To clear DB (dev): use node dropDb.js (ensure .env DB URL points to a dev DB).
+Be careful — this deletes data.

-Extra developer tips
+### Extra developer tips

 Windows note: sleep is not a Windows builtin.
 Use timeout /T 2 or ping -n 3 127.0.0.1 > nul as a sleep substitute when testing on Windows.

-If PIDs are null or missing: ensure the CLI worker:start spawns detached processes correctly and writes PIDs into .pids/workers.json.

-To clear DB (dev): use node dropDb.js (ensure .env DB URL points to a dev DB).
-Be careful — this deletes data.

-Contact / notes

-This README is tailored to the internship assignment requirements.
-If you want, I can also:

-add a quick demo script to run the test scenarios automatically,

-produce a short architecture.md with sequence diagrams,

-or implement one bonus feature (I recommend Job output logging first).